gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

 - This story provides an API for retrieving an aggregate model (single type from multiple projects) through the TAPI.
 - With the existing `ProjectConnection` API, aggregation must be done on the client side or a model type must be a `HierarchicalElement` (only works for multi-project builds).
 - It will only support retrieving models for `EclipseProject`.
 Later stories add support for `ProjectPublications`, and eventually any model type should be able to be aggregated from a composite build.
-- TAPI clients must use >= Gradle 2.12 to use composite builds.
-Participant projects can be mixed, but not all features of a composite build may be supported.

 ### API